Samuel Merritt: Later years

 As mayor of the rapidly growing town of Oakland (1867-1869), Merritt knew that it was crucial to establish the West Coast railhead of the Pacific Railroad in Oakland itself to secure its future economic viability.
-To achieve this goal, he and his contemporaries resolved complicated and long-standing disputes over tideland ownership through legal maneuvering, negotiated with the railroads, and navigated a series of compromise waterfront arrangements in spring 1868.
-As the compromise took place on April 1, cynics called it an April Fool's Day trick.
-As Oakland was an across-the-bay suburb of San Francisco, the press dubbed it the "future Jersey City of the Pacific Coast."
+To achieve this goal, he and his contemporaries resolved complicated and long-standing disputes over tideland ownership through legal maneuvers, negotiated with railroad companies, and navigated a series of compromise waterfront arrangements in spring 1868.
+"They secure to Oakland the terminus of the greatest work of the age, the Pacific Railroad".
+As the compromise ordinance was approved on April 1, cynics called it an April Fool's Day trick.
+As Oakland was an across-the-bay suburb of San Francisco, the press dubbed it the "future Jersey City of the Pacific Coast".